TheDinosour/Chris_BlueStampPortfolio/index.md

 # **Bluestamp Smart Glasses**
 ## Project Description
-My project is the Smart Glasses, the Smart Glasses has a screen in one of the lenses that displays the time, date, temperature, notifications, and other information I want to display.
-The Smart Glasses can also take pictures with a hidden camera when I click a button on my phone, I don't need to connect my phone to my setup because I can just use bluetooth.
-Then I can access the images later from my Raspberry Pi.
+My project is the Smart Glasses.
+The Smart Glasses have a screen in one of the lenses that displays the time, date, temperature, notifications, and other information I want to display.
+The Smart Glasses can also take pictures with a hidden camera when I click a button on my phone.
+I don't need to connect my phone to my setup because I can just use Bluetooth.
+Then, I can access the images later from my Raspberry Pi.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|